-A goal of losing two pounds a week is only partly in my control.
-Some weeks, no matter how well I eat and how much I work out, I lose nothing.
-Other weeks I’ve lost ten pounds.
-It’s not just about what I’m eating and how much I’m moving, but also in other factors — heat makes me retain water, illness, metabolism changes…
+A goal of losing two pounds a week is only partly in your control.
+Some weeks, no matter how well you eat and how much you work out, you might lose nothing.
+Other weeks you could lose ten pounds.

-Another reason why goals fail is that I have often failed to work those goals into my everyday life.
+Another reason why goals fail is that you have failed to work those goals into your everyday life.

-Using that weight loss goal again, if my goal is to get healthier, and yet if I set the goal then continue to ignore my diet and exercise needs, then I’m going to not hit the goal.
-Every day, in every way, I need to take small steps towards health and getting back on track when I mess up.
+Using that weight loss example, you have to incorporate healthier habits to get healthier.
+Yet if you set the goal then continue to ignore your diet and exercise needs, you’re going to not hit the goal.
+Every day, in every way, you need to take small steps towards health and getting back on track when you mess up.

-Goals can also fail when we give up on them.
+Goals can also fail when you give up on them.

 Giving up on our goals is the surest way to fail with them.
 Unless a goal has proven to be an unrealistic pipe dream, keep pushing on in the direction of that goal.
 Even if you don’t hit it exactly, you’ll be closer than you were when you started.

-Goals fail when we view our best efforts as “not good enough” in reaching our goals
+Goals can fail when you view your best efforts as “not good enough” in reaching your goals.

 As a young mother, we met with someone about retirement planning.
-They gave us some big spiel about how we’d need to save what was, at the time, half of our monthly take home pay to cover retirement and college.
+They gave us some big spiel about how we’d need to save what was, at the time, half of our monthly take-home pay.
+This was the minimum he recommended to cover retirement and college.

-Seeing a number like $1500, and being told that if I don’t start right now, we’ll never get to retire or send our kids to college, or have a happily ever after really can freak me out.
+Seeing a number like $1500, I felt panicked.
+This guy told us that if we don’t start right now, we’ll never get to retire or send our kids to college.
 I’d lay in bed and panic over it.
 So, since we couldn’t possibly put that much aside, what did we do?
 Nothing.
 Nada.